London Olympics inspires relaxed chic at New York Fashion Week

 "That is just how people shop now.
 They look for items they can wear several different ways, where there's a multi-use factor that they can certainly wear more than once," she said.

 "I expect to see soft spring shades with shocks of brighter, more saturated tones," she said.
-"Blue and ocean colors will also play a significant role in spring's color palette."
+"Blue and ocean colours will also play a significant role in spring's Colour palette."

 Sak's Sherin said she expects to see shades of yellow and green and bright blue, while Neiman Marcus' Downing predicted that lace would feature prominently.